GokulPraveen2001/Machine-Learning/README.md

+NOTE : I have forked this repo from my earlier account(Goku-tech) as I lost my credentials in that account

 # Machine-Learning:
 ## This project which I have created uses various Machine Learning Models to predict the prices of Used Cars.
 ## Models Used:XGBOOST,LINEAR REGRESSOR,LIGHTGBM REGRESSOR,GRADIENT BOOSTING REGRESSOR and RANDOM FOREST REGRESSOR